About This Statistic

 This statistic shows the states with the highest wheat production in the United States from 2014 to 2016.
-South Dakota was ranked as fourth leading wheat production state with about 131.26 million bushels produced in 2014.
+Kansas was ranked as the first leading wheat production state with about 467.4 million bushels produced in 2016.

 Wheat is the second most important grain that is cultivated in the United States, following only corn.
 Wheat is a cereal crop that can be classified into five major classes.
 These 5 wheat classes include hard red winter, hard red spring, soft red winter, white and durum wheat.
 Each class has a different end-use and the cultivation tends to be region-specific.
 Hard red winter wheat is mainly grown in the Great Plains area ranging from Montana to Texas.
 This type is primarily used for the production of bread flour.
 Hard red spring wheat is mostly cultivated in the Northern Plains area.
 Their wheat ears are mainly taken for protein blending purposes.
 Durum wheat, which is primarily grown in North Dakota and Montana, is known for their excellent qualities for producing pasta.
 The wheat class everyone knows from their breakfast cereal is named white wheat.